-Dr. Matthis teaches courses in the Educational Technology program in the Graduate School of Education.
+Dr. Matthis is director of the PhD in Educational Studies Division in the Graduate School of Education.

 Professional Title: Associate Professor

 Areas of Academic Focus and Expertise: Emergent technologies and disabilities; software design; educational software; 21st century educational tools; uses of iPads for students with Autism Spectrum Disorder

 Area of Work and Concentration at Lesley: Educational technology; software design; robotics